guettli/bash-strict-mode/README.md

 scripting errors, detect issues early, and make your scripts fail in a controlled way when something unexpected happens.

-## Bash Strict Mode: Activating it
+## Bash Strict Mode: Activating It

 I use this at the top of my Bash scripts: